 All of the posts talk about selling art online, so my pillar content page is Sell Art Online Startup.

-I connect all of the detailed posts related to the more specific pillar page and back to the pillar page’s original page.
+I connect all the detailed posts related to the more specific pillar page and back to the pillar page’s original page.

 How To Get Started With Pillar Content